2003–04 Wolverhampton Wanderers F.C. season: Pre-season

-FA Premiership
+FA Premier League

 A total of 20 teams competed in the FA Premiership in the 2003–04 season.
 Each team would play every other team twice, once at their stadium, and once at the opposition's.
 Three points were awarded to teams for each win, one point per draw, and none for defeats.
 The provisional fixture list was released on 19 June 2003, but was subject to change in the event of matches being selected for television coverage or police concerns.